insulin load = total carbohydrates – fibre + 0.56 x protein

 Indigestible fibre (black slice) doesn’t significantly affect our insulin response or even contribute to calories for us but rather is used to feed the bacteria in our gut.
 Fibre is a true ‘free food’.

-If the insulin load of our diet is too high we are more likely to store a portion of the food.
-If we are insulin resistant our body will have to generate more insulin to deal with the non-fibre carbohydrate and glucogenic protein while increasing our chances that some of the food we eat will be stored on our body.
+If the insulin load of our diet is too high, we are more likely to store a portion of the food.
+If we are insulin resistant, our body will have to generate more insulin to deal with the non-fibre carbohydrate and glucogenic protein while increasing our chances that some of the food we eat will be stored on our body.
 We feel hungry and need to keep eating to obtain adequate energy.
-Calories still matter, but outside a controlled metabolic ward, body fat accumulation is more about managing fat storage and appetite than about counting calories.
+Calories still matter, but body fat accumulation outside a controlled metabolic ward is more about managing fat storage and appetite than counting calories.

-Calories still matter, but outside a controlled metabolic laboratory, body fat accumulation is more about managing fat storage and appetite than consciously counting calories.
+Calories still matter, but body fat accumulation outside a controlled metabolic laboratory is more about managing fat storage and appetite than consciously counting calories.
 Many people refer to insulin as the thermostat that controls our metabolism and our fat storage.

 The good news here is that we can use our understanding of the storage properties of insulin to our advantage.
 If we are able to decrease the insulin load of our diet we are less likely to store fat and more likely to be able to use some of our stored body fat for energy.
 This will mean that we feel less compelled to eat because we are able to use up our own body fat rather than constantly eating.
 This reduced dietary insulin load scenario will lead to lower insulin levels, less storage, more use of body fat for fuel, a decreased appetite and a reduction in energy intake.

-So, to reduce the insulin load of diet include you can:
+So, to reduce the insulin load of your diet include, you can:

 - eat more fibre,